ChaitanyaChawak/FitsProcessor/README.md

 All the files that are required by the program (e.g. FitsDataModel.xml) should be in the 'raw' folder at the root of the project directory.

 All the files generated from this program will be saved in the 'generated' folder present at the root of the project directory.

+If PAT is being used to run the program, only the FITS data product will be generated.
+Generation of the corresponding XML file requires an access to the EDEN environment.

 ## Executing